The Xbox 360 is one of the best consoles ever released, so compiling a list of the best Xbox 360 games is no easy task.

 It did not disappoint.

 Oblivion is a gorgeous, gigantic, and enchanting tale.
-Featuring a strong voice cast (aside from the side characters, of course), hilarious dialogue within its side quests, and a strong main narrative, it’s honestly my favorite Elder Scrolls game.
+It features a solid voice cast (aside from the side characters, of course), hilarious dialogue within its side quests, and a strong main narrative.
+It’s my favorite Elder Scrolls game.

 I’m serious.
 I definitely like it better than…